patryk-91/Tymer/README.md

 This can happen when Outlook doesn't detect VBA code after `VbaProject.OTM` has been copied to a computer that didn't previously use Outlook macros.

-> [!NOTE]
-> Simply opening the Visual Basic Editor once should make Outlook detect the VBA project on subsequent startups.
+**Note:** Simply opening the Visual Basic Editor once should make Outlook detect the VBA project on subsequent startups.

 </details>